 For example, if you own a software company in Topeka, an NDA with an employee could prevent that person from disclosing your proprietary code to a future employer, for a certain period of time.
 The employee knows that if he or she discloses the code, or misappropriates it in some fashion, your business will be able to sue for breach of the NDA.

 Kansas is one of the many states that have adopted the Uniform Trade Secrets Act.
 Kansas’s trade secret law can be found at Kan.
 Stat.
 Ann.
 Secs.
 60-3320 et seq.

 Kansas’s version of the Uniform Trade Secrets Act refers to the theft of trade secrets as misappropriation.
-Under Kansas law, "misappropriation" refers to the acquisition of a trade secret by someone who knows or has reason to know that the trade secret was acquired by improper means -- theft, bribery, misrepresentation, breach or inducement of a breach of duty to maintain secrecy.
+Under Kansas law, "misappropriation" is the acquisition of a trade secret by someone who knows or has reason to know that the trade secret was acquired by improper means, such as theft, bribery, misrepresentation, or breach of or inducement of a breach of duty to maintain secrecy.

 Kansas prohibits use of trade secrets by a company that has “has reason to know” that the material constitutes a trade secret.
 This is known as constructive knowledge (versus actual knowledge).
-In other words, even if a Kansas company was unaware it possessed purloined trade secrets, it can still be prosecuted under Kansas law if it should have known.
+In other words, even if a Kansas company was unaware it possessed purloined trade secrets, it could still be prosecuted under Kansas law if it should have known.

 The penalties for a violation of this statute include a potential prison term of 15 years and fines up to $5 million, depending on whether the defendant is an individual or a corporation.
 A private party can still sue for trade secret theft even if the federal government files a criminal case under the Economic Espionage Act.